 Managing multiple chronic diseases

 Living with chronic disease can be challenging.
 Some examples of chronic disease are:

-Often, these conditions are the ones that you need to manage for the rest of your life so it is important that you maintain your independence and stay as healthy as possible.
+Often, these conditions need to be managed for a lifetime, so it is important to try to maintain independence and stay as healthy as possible.

 What is MACS?

-The Multidisciplinary Ambulatory Consulting Service (MACS) operates chronic disease management clinics across central and northern Adelaide.
+The Multidisciplinary Ambulatory Consulting Service (MACS) operates chronic disease management clinics across Central Adelaide Local Health Network (CALHN).

 Talk to your GP or specialist to see if you are eligible to attend a MACS clinic.